neefrehman/lzy/README.md

 * If `data-src` is not on an `img`, lzy.js will fallback to applying `background-image` to element's style
 * Will remove the `data-src` attribute once loading is done
 * Can pass in an `offset` value which controls how far the images are from the viewport before being loaded.
 By default this is 200px
-* Uses the `intersectionObserver` API, with a polyfill method for unsupported browsers at the bottom of this Readme
+* Uses the `IntersectionObserver` API, with a polyfill method for unsupported browsers at the bottom of this Readme

 ## Usage
 To use lzy.js include the script in your html file